 I will record all class sessions.
-I will provide you with access to the recordings (via Cornell’s video-on-demand platform) for any reasonable justification, such as absence due to illness, job interviews, court appearances as part of a clinic, or disruption to your ordinary life due to a global pandemic.
+I will provide you with access to the recordings (via Cornell’s video-on-demand platform) via Canvas.

-I will have access to the recordings, as will your classmates who have reasonable needs for them, and any other Cornell faculty and staff who need access as part of their jobs.
-The recordings will not be shared outside the course.
+I will have access to the recordings, as will your classmates and any other Cornell faculty and staff who need access as part of their jobs.
+The recordings will not be, and may not be, shared outside the course.
 (The same goes for any Zoom-generated transcript; you may read and review it, but not share it with people who are not enrolled in the course.)
 In special circumstances (e.g. at the request of a guest speaker) I may turn off the recording, and it might sometimes happen that the recording doesn’t work.
-You can request access to specific class recordings by emailing me.

 You may not record your own audio or video of this course without the knowing consent of all people being recorded.

-We will usually meet Mondays and Wednesdays 9:40 to 11:00 in room t/k in the basement of the Bloomberg Center and via Zoom.
+We will usually meet Mondays and Wednesdays 9:40 to 11:00 in room 91 in the basement of the Bloomberg Center and via Zoom.
 The Zoom links will be posted on Canvas.
 Please note that we follow the university calendar, not the law-school calendar.
-The first day of class is Monday, January 24, and our final session will be on Monday, May 9.
+The first day of class is Monday, January 24, and the last day of class is Monday, May 9.
 We will not meet on:

 There may be a few additional readings, mostly late-breaking cases and other new developments.
 I will post them to this syllabus.